HariAr2/Risk-Prediction/README.md

 ## TIMELINE

 ### WEEK-1-2
--Build the model using the accuquired data
--Train and Test run the Model
+-Build the model using the accuquired data (Done) -Train and Test run the Model (Done)
 -Optimise the model for improved Accuracy
 -Increase the accuracy above 85%
 -Build Neural Network